DamCZAPLA/Getting_Cleaning_Data_Week_4/README.md

+# Getting-and-Cleaning-Data-Week-4-Assignment

+1. First, download and unzip the data file into your R working directory.
+2. Second, download the R source code into your R working directory.
+3. Finally, execute R source code to generate tidy data file.

-# Getting Cleaning Data Week 4
+# Data description

-This R script called run_analysis.R does the following.

-1)Merges the training and the test sets to create one data set.

-2)Extracts only the measurements on the mean and standard deviation for each measurement.

-3)Uses descriptive activity names to name the activities in the data set

-4)Appropriately labels the data set with descriptive variable names.

-5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
+The variable in the data Y indicates activity type the subjects performed during recording.

+# Code explaination

+The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.

+# New dataset

+The new generated dataset contained variables calculated based on the mean and standard deviation.
+Each row of the dataset is an average of each activity type for all subjects.